Backpropagation through Back Substitution with a Backslash: A Matrix Method for Weighted Paths

 If the last node is the one unique sink, then we obtain the useful formula

 We can now take a close look at Figure \ref{mlp} and fully grasp the path weight structure.
-The spine consisting of $a,b,c,1$ requires the computation of the cumulative suffix product $1,c,bc,abc$.
-What follows is an element-wise multiplication by $z,y,x,w$, and
+The spine consisting of $a,b,c$ and $1$ (understood) requires the computation of the cumulative suffix product $1,c,bc,abc$.
+What follows is an element-wise multiplication by $z,y,x,w$, from which we can calculate the last column of $M^T(I-\tilde{L}^T)^{-1}$